openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/hydropower.md

 This file can either be created manually, or using the `template_asset` function, as shown in the [Adding an Asset to a System](@ref) section of the User Guide.
 The file will be automatically loaded when you run your Macro model.

-The following example illustrates a hydro reservoir asset input file that is fixed in capacity and cannot be expanded or retired:
+The following is an example of a hydro reservoir asset input file:
 ```json
 {
     "hydrores": [